 Once you enter the code and launch the app, you’ll see a connect button on display.
 Clicking on it enables the “Smart Location” feature, which connects you to the fastest server available.
 But you can select a server of your choice by clicking on three dots that are at the right of the smart location.

 But that’s not all.
 You can customize your desktop app the way you want it by clicking on the menu icon in the top-left corner.
-From there, you’ll have access to plenty of selections like VPN locations, Speed Test, Options, Help & Support, and more.
+From there, you’ll have access to plenty of selections like VPN locations, Speed Test, Preferences, Help & Support, and more.

 While testing ExpressVPN’s VPN applications I found the design pretty much the same across all platforms.
 Therefore, you should feel familiar using it in case you switch to a device with a different operating system.